top of page

 Q: How do I apply?

-A: Think about whether this form of volunteer service makes sense for you and your ability to commit to a two year term - feel free to reach out to current and past board members to answer any questions - info@vibf.ca
+A: Think about whether this form of volunteer service makes sense for you and your ability to commit to a two year term.
+Feel free to reach out to current and past board members to answer any questions - info@vibf.ca

-• Fill out the google application form - due by June 10th.
+• Fill out the application form - due by Monday, June 19th, at 11:59 pm PT.

 A: Yes, you must apply by the deadline to join the board.